BA (Hons) Education - Top UpSouthwark Campus

 How we learn

 This degree is all about deepening your understanding of how people learn.
-You’ll explore the cultural and historical aspects of the education system in the UK and beyond, and undertake placements in a wide variety of London settings.
+You’ll explore the cultural and historical aspects of the education system in the UK and beyond.

 This is a one day a week taught course, ideal for those already employed in an appropriate educational setting and who wish to study whilst working.